binlaab/shurl/README.md

 # Shurl

-Shurl is a simple URL shortener written Python and relies in <a href="https://flask.palletsprojects.com/en/2.2.x/"> Flask</a>. <br>
+Shurl is a simple URL shortener written in Python and relies in <a href="https://flask.palletsprojects.com/en/2.2.x/"> Flask</a>. <br>

 ### Usage
 1. Install needed packages: